ziwang30/bootstrap/site/content/docs/5.0/customize/color.md

 );
 ```

-The above will generate new `.text-{color}-{level}` utilities for every color and level.
-You can do the same for any other utility as well.
+This will generate new `.text-{color}-{level}` utilities for every color and level.
+You can do the same for any other utility and property as well.